Isaac de Pinto: Life

 Pinto had his brit milah on 18 April 1717; this likely means he was born on 10 April and received his Bar Mitzvah in 1730.
 On 29 December 1734, the 17-year-old Pinto was married to Rachel Nuñes Henriques; the couple never had any children.
 In 1748, Pinto helped William IV of Orange, sending or lending him money to defeat the French at Bergen op Zoom.
 In return he asked for the removal of measures against Jewish merchants forbidding them to sell clothes, gherkins or fish on the street.
 He proposed opening the guilds to Jews, and sending the poorest to Surinam.
 In 1750, he was appointed president of the Dutch East India Company by the stadtholder.
 In 1755 he was visited by Frederick the Great, travelling incognito through the Netherlands; together they visited Gerrit Braamcamp.

 Pinto was a man of broad learning, but he did not begin to write until nearly forty-five, when he acquired a reputation by defending his co-religionists against Voltaire.
+His first known published work is the Patriotic Tribute from 1747-1748, which consists of three essays in which De Pinto reflects on the public finances of the eighteenth century Dutch Republic.
 In 1762, he published his Essai sur le Luxe at Amsterdam.
 In the same year, Pinto published Apologie pour la Nation Juive, ou Réflexions Critiques and sent a manuscript copy of this work directly to Voltaire.
 Antoine Guenée reproduced the Apologie at the head of his Lettres de Quelques Juifs Portugais, Allemands et Polonais, à M. de Voltaire.